GWphua/aws-notes/README.md

     - Faster boot/configuration time because all your software is pre-packaged.
 - AMI are built for a specific region, and can be copied across regions.
 - You can launch EC2 instances from
-    - Public AMI: AWS provided
+    - Public AMI: Provided by AWS
     - Your own AMI: You make and maintain them yourself.
     - AWS Marketplace AMI: An AMI someone else made, and potentially sells